Wuxing (Chinese philosophy): Dynastic transitions

 According to the Warring States period political philosopher Zou Yan (c.
-305–240 BCE), each of the five elements possesses a personified virtue (德 (dé)), which indicates the foreordained destiny (運 (yùn)) of a dynasty; hence the cyclic succession of the elements also indicates dynastic transitions.
-Zou Yan claims that the Mandate of Heaven sanctions the legitimacy of a dynasty by sending self-manifesting auspicious signs in the ritual color (white, green, black, red, and yellow) that matches the element of the new dynasty (Metal, Wood, Water, Fire, and Earth).
+305–240 BCE), each of the five elements possesses a personified virtue (德 (dé)), which indicates the foreordained destiny (運 (yùn)) of a dynasty; hence, the cyclic succession of the elements also indicates dynastic transitions.
+Zou Yan claims that the Mandate of Heaven sanctions the legitimacy of a dynasty by sending self-manifesting auspicious signs in ritual colors (white, blue, black, red, and yellow) that match the element of the new dynasty (Metal, Wood, Water, Fire, and Earth).
 From the Qin dynasty onward, most Chinese dynasties invoked the theory of the Five Elements to legitimize their reign.

 Chinese medicine

-Chinese Five Elements Diurnal Cycle - 24 hour cycle of energy in the human body. waxing and waning of energy in each organ. during the time of the living breath, and the time of the dead breath.
+Chinese Five Elements Diurnal Cycle - 24 hour cycle of energy in the human body; waxing and waning of energy in each organ; during the time of the living breath, and the time of the dead breath.

 The interdependence of zangfu networks in the body was said to be a circle of five things, and so mapped by the ancient Chinese doctors onto categories of syndromes and patterns called the five phases.

-In order to explain the integrity and complexity of the human body, Traditional Chinese Medicine practitioners use the Five Elements theory to classify the human body's endogenous influences on organs, physiological activities, pathological reactions, and environmental or exogenous (external, environmental) influences.
-This diagnostic capacity is extensively used in traditional five phase acupuncture today, as opposed to the modern Confucian styled eight principles based Traditional Chinese medicine.
+In order to explain the integrity and complexity of the human body, Traditional Chinese Medicine practitioners use the Five Elements theory to classify the endogenous influences on organs, physiological activities, pathological reactions, and environmental (exogenous) influences.
+This diagnostic capacity is extensively used in traditional five-phase, stems and branches acupuncture today, as opposed to the modern use of Confucian-styled eight principles based Traditional Chinese medicine.